-The recipient’s chest needs to be bare to attach the pads, so clothing may need to be removed before using the AED.
-It’s important to ensure the victim’s chest is also dry, as the AED will administer a shock and the pads need to stick to the skin.
+The recipient’s chest must be bare to attach the pads, so clothing may need to be removed before using the AED.
+It’s important to ensure the victim’s chest is also dry, as the AED will administer a shock, and the pads need to stick to the skin.

-Once the chest is bare and dry, place one pad on the upper right chest, and the second on the left side of the chest, as the video shows.
+Once the chest is bare and dry, place one pad on the upper right chest and the second on the left side of the chest, as the video shows.
 The AED will analyze the patient’s heart rhythm.
-Do not allow anyone to touch the patient while the AED is performing this task.
+Do not allow anyone to touch the patient while the AED performs this task.

-Once the AED has finished its analysis, it will either give instructions on how to administer a shock to the victim, or state that CPR needs to continue.
+Once the AED has finished its analysis, it will either give instructions on administering a shock to the victim or state that CPR needs to continue.
 If a shock is required, press the corresponding button on the machine.
-After the shock, begin CPR for two minutes until the AED begins to analyze the victim once again.
+After the shock, begin CPR for two minutes until the AED analyzes the victim again.
 Continue following prompts from the machine until emergency services arrive or the victim shows signs of life.

-Contrary to popular belief, it is safe to use an AED on someone who is laying on a metal surface.
-Be sure the pads do not touch the metal surface directly, and that the metal is not wet.
+Contrary to popular belief, using an AED on someone laying on a metal surface is safe.
+Be sure the pads do not touch the metal surface directly and that the metal is not wet.